 LXP: employees as co-course creators, chat between learners and course leaders, as well as gamification elements

-Thus, blink.it is an all-in-one tool that meets the needs of all parties involved: course creators, course managers, and learners.
-And all this with high functionality and ease of use.
+Thus, blink.it is an all-in-one tool that meets the needs of all stakeholders: course creators, course managers, and learners.
+And all of this with high functionality and ease of use.

-We hope this article has provided you with some useful information.
-Have lots of fun and success in creating your next online courses!
+We hope that this article has provided you with some useful information.
+Have a lot of fun and success when creating your next online courses!